auth0/docs/articles/quickstart/backend/django/interactive.md

 <!-- markdownlint-disable MD041 MD002 MD025 -->

-# Add Authorization to a Django API application
+# Add Authorization to a Django API Application

 This guide demonstrates how to integrate Auth0 with any new or existing Python API built with [Django](https://www.djangoproject.com/).

-If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.
+If you haven't created an API in your Auth0 Dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.

-Alternatively, you can read [our getting started guide](get-started/auth0-overview/set-up-apis) that helps you set up your first API through the Auth0 dashboard.
+Alternatively, you can read our [getting started guide](/get-started/auth0-overview/set-up-apis), which will help you set up your first API through the Auth0 Dashboard.

 Every API in Auth0 is configured using an API Identifier that your application code will use as the Audience to validate the Access Token.